Gwynbl31dd/CyberJunk-2089/README.md

 This is a Unity projet in progress, inspidered by Cyber punk, neo tokio, Blader runner and so on.

-There is no menu yet, so to quit - ALT-F4

 # Keys

 * A - D / <- -> : Move the camera left and right